Skip to main content

 Further, technical variations were inserted in some semi-simulations by varying GC content and fragment length (FL) distributions (see Fig Jc in S1 Appendix for an overview of the semi-simulated datasets).
 Fragment GC content distributions were varied sample-wise by sampling fragments according to their GC content, mimicking reference GC content distributions.
 FL distributions of the baseline ATAC-seq samples were varied by sampling nucleosome-free-, mono-, di- and multi-nucleosome (>2) containing fragments with differing sampling probabilities.
 Fragments were classified by applying fixed thresholds on their lengths ((0, 120], (120, 300], (300, 500], (500, ∞)).

-After obtaining the semi-simulated ATAC-seq profiles by (under-)sampling fragments in ChIP-seq peak regions or according to their GC content or length, peaks were called for each of the groups separately using MACS2 and merging the peaks of both groups using the bedtools [37] merge command.
+After obtaining the semi-simulated ATAC-seq profiles by (under-)sampling fragments in ChIP-seq peak regions or according to their GC content or length, peaks were called for each of the groups separately using MACS2 and the peaks of both groups were merged using the bedtools [37] merge command.

 2.6 TRAFTAC experiment